Aldaviva/RaspberryPiDotnetRepository/Readme.md

 sudo apt upgrade
 ```

+> [!IMPORTANT]
+> Be sure to restart any running .NET applications after installing a new version of the runtime they were using, or else they may mysteriously crash much later when a dynamically-loaded file cannot be found in an old, now-deleted directory.

 #### Major and minor versions

 If you want to update to a new major or minor version, you will need to have installed one of the [`latest`](#latest-version) packages, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt update`.